KxSystems/kx-vscode/README.md

 From the extension, you can now [connect directly to a q session](#connect-to-a-q-session), or to an [instance of kdb Insights Enterprise](connect-to-an-instance-of-kdb-insights-enterprise).

+Note
+Connection types
+We provide these connection types:

+- Managed q session

+    You can use Visual Studio Code's controls to start and stop a managed connection.
+When you exit Visual Studio Code, the q process stops.

+- Unmanaged q session

+    You manage the q process outside of Visual Studio Code.
+The q process runs irrespective of whether you have Visual Studio Code open or not.

+- Insights

+    You can connect to an instance of kdb Insights Enterprise.

-### Connect to a q session
+### Connect to a q session (managed or unmanaged)

-Note: managed or not

 Use these steps:

 1. Enable the q process to communicate with Visual Studio Code.
     To do this, [set the q process to listen on a port](https://code.kx.com/q/basics/ipc).
-Make a note of the port number that you use; you need this to connect Visual Studio Code to the port.
+Make a note of the port number that you use; you need this in the next step to connect Visual Studio Code to the port.

 1. Specify details of the port in Visual Studio Code.
     To do this, click **Connect to kdb server** in the KX side bar.
     FIXME image connecttokdbserver.jpg
+    If this button is not displayed, select **Add new connection** from the context menu.
+    FIXME image addnewconnection.jpg
     At the prompt, select *Enter a kdb endpoint* and respond to the prompts:

     *Enter a name or alias for the connection*

+    A note about the managed and unmanaged here.

     *Enter the host name or ip address of the kdb server*

-    *Enter the port number of the kdb server*
+    *Enter the port number of the kdb server* the one you set up earlier

     *Enter a username to authenticate with (optional)*